10 Most Amazing Experiences in Kyoto

 Gion has some of the old charms and ancient look with many tea ceremony places, maiko (trainee Geisha) houses, old houses, traditional Japanese restaurants, art galleries and shops specializing in antiques.

-The best way to experience Gion is through an evening stroll around the atmospheric streets brightened up with lanterns — and getting lost in the little alleys catching the ancient spirit of Japan.
+The best way to experience Gion is through an evening stroll.
+Walk around the atmospheric streets lit up with lanterns – and get lost in the little alleys to catch the ancient spirit of Japan.

 3. Feel the otherworldly Arashiyama Bamboo Grove

 The walking paths that cut through the bamboo groves make for a nice walk or bicycle ride.
+It is one of those experiences in Kyoto that you can’t have anywhere else!
 The groves are particularly attractive when there is a light wind and the tall bamboo stalks sway gently back and forth.
 You’ll be unable to resist trying to take a few photos, but you might be disappointed with the results; photos just can’t capture the magic of this place.

 4. Enjoy the spectacular gardens of Kyoto Imperial Palace Park